Anomaly of Continuous Symmetries from Topological Defect Network

 where the two patches $U_0 = (-\infty, \epsilon)$ and $U_1 = (-\epsilon,\infty)$ are glued along $(-\epsilon,\epsilon)$ for small positive $\epsilon$.
 Here we adopt the convention that the direction of the defect line rotates right-handedly with respect to the direction of the gauge transformation from $U_0$ to $U_1$.
 Clearly, the above discussions can be generalized to a codimension-one web of $\mathcal{W}$ in general $d$ dimensions.

-The fundamental building block of any defect web (of lines) is the trivalent junction (the background gauge field $A_{\mc{L}}$ corresponding to the group element $e^{i\alpha}$ is also labeled, with $\alpha$):
+The fundamental building block of any defect web (of lines) is the trivalent junction:

+The background gauge field $A_{\mc{L}}$ corresponding to the group element $e^{i\alpha}$ is also labeled, with $\alpha$.
 This trivalent junction can be smeared out to give $A = g^{-1}dg$ with $F=dA+A\wedge A=0$ for a globally defined $g$ on $\mathbb{R}^2$ for $G$ with trivial $\pi_1(G)$, since all paths from identity to $e^{i\alpha}e^{i\beta}$ on the group manifold are homotopic.
 However, a globally defined $g$ cannot be obtained by any kind of smearing for $G$ with non-trivial $\pi_1(G)$, e.g. for $G = U(1)$, and there exist flat configurations of $U(1)$ gauge fields with non-trivial $F=dA$.
 This subtlety is crucial for the derivation of anomalies for abelian groups.

 Now we clarify the notion of flat gauging of continuous $G$ global symmetry, given by the following two equivalent conditions: \begin{enumerate} \item A flat gauging is equivalent to summing over all possible insertions of topological defect networks in the new partition function. \item Summing over configurations of gauge fields $A$, where the holonomy of the gauge field around a topologically trivial loop $\mathcal{P} \exp (\oint_\mathcal{C} A) = e$, the identity element of $G$. \end{enumerate}